tom-smith-okta/okta-api-center/readme.md

 This setup uses a simple use-case to illustrate how the overall flow works:

 * You are managing a "solar system" API and a viewing application.
-* You want to control access to the API so that only users with a silver-level subscription (scope) get access to a list of the planets, and only users with a gold-level subscription (scope) get access to a list of the moons.
+* You want to control access to the API so that only users with a silver-level subscription (scope) get access to a list of the planets, and only users with a gold-level subscription (scope) get access to a (partial) list of the moons.

 With that use-case as context, the detailed setup instructions follow.